Alfalfa looper (Autographa californica)

-Biology and life history Recent research has shown that cabbage looper is the only looper to develop well and regularly feed on potatoes in Washington.
+Biology and life history Research has shown that cabbage looper is the only looper to develop well and regularly feed on potatoes in Oregon and Washington.
 It also has a tremendously fast developmental rate on potatoes, making it a pest with greater damage potential than other caterpillars.
 This moth has several overlapping generations each year, with moths found from May through September.

 Scouting and thresholds Unlike cutworms and armyworms, loopers remain on the foliage all day long and are found easily during normal scouting operations using a beating sheet/tray.
 Nonetheless, the most obvious evidence of a looper infestation will be the feeding damage on the leaves and frass left behind.
 It is critical to confirm the presence of loopers on the foliage before treating - often the larvae are fully developed and either pupated or transformed to adult before damage is noticed.